architectdevops7/devops-k8s/K8s-cluster/README-Cluster-Access.md

 ```
 ### Step3: Verify kubectl configuration:
 ```
-Run kubectl config view on your local machine to check if kubectl is configured <br>
-to use the correct kubeconfig file and context for your Kubernetes cluster.
+Run kubectl config view on your local machine to check if kubectl is configured to use the correct kubeconfig file and context for your Kubernetes cluster.
 ```

 ### Step4: Access the cluster:
 ```
-Now that your kubectl is configured, you can run any kubectl commands <br>
-to interact with your Kubernetes cluster.
+Now that your kubectl is configured, you can run any kubectl commands to interact with your Kubernetes cluster.
 For example:
 > kubectl get nodes to view the list of nodes in your cluster.
 > kubectl get pods -n <namespace> to view pods in a specific namespace.